Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-i.md

 (arcana) (Int), Knowledge (history) (Int), Knowledge (religion) (Int), Knowledge (the planes) (Int), Profession (Wis), and Spellcraft (Int).

+### Domains and Class Skills
-**Domains and Class Skills:** A cleric who chooses the Animal or Plant domain adds Knowledge (nature) (Int) to the cleric class skills listed above.
+A cleric who chooses the Animal or Plant domain adds Knowledge (nature) (Int) to the cleric class skills listed above.
 A cleric who chooses the Knowledge domain adds all Knowledge (Int) skills to the list.
 A cleric who chooses the Travel domain adds